taowen/tsdb-book/elasticsearch.md

 Because there are many more people using Elasticsearch as a analytics database instead of search engine, the company behind Elasticsearch is now called "Elastic" without search.

+As we can see from above, there are a sorts of optimization has been done for you by lucene and elasticsearch.
+We can make a list to compare:

+* Opentsdb TSUID: opentsdb compress the metric name to TSUID by using a dictionary.
+This is optimization is FST to store inverted index in lucene.
+If the long string is not index but DocValues, lucene will also use dictionary encoding to compress it.
+* Opentsdb HBase Scan: opentsdb is using the physical layout of hbase data file to scan sequentially.
+In lucene this is done by columnar store DocValues file.
+* Opentsdb compaction: opentsdb compact data points of a time range into one column of one row, to reduce the storage size and speed up the scanning.
+This can be optimized using nested documents of lucene.
+* Postgresql time based partition: